ftTower/ft_malcom/readme.md

 ---

+## Overview

+**FT_MALCOLM** is a project that demonstrates a Man-in-the-Middle (MITM) attack using ARP spoofing in a controlled virtual environment.
+This guide walks you through setting up two Debian virtual machines (one attacker, one victim), configuring their networks, and running the FT_MALCOLM tool to observe ARP poisoning in action.
+The document also explains the underlying network concepts and protocols involved.

+---

 ## Virtual Machine Setup

 This project requires two virtual machines: one as the victim and one as Malcolm (the attacker).